 Impact Level Medium

-Specialties Affected Electrophysiology, Cardiology, Cardiac Surgery, Outpatient Hospital Billing
+Specialties Affected Electrophysiology, Cardiology, Interventional Cardiology, Outpatient Hospital Billing

-CMS Diagnostic Endocardial Electrical Stimulation Coverage Criteria and Medical Necessity Requirements 2026
+CMS Endocardial Electrical Stimulation Coverage Criteria and Medical Necessity Requirements 2026

-What makes this interesting is what CMS chose to include in the procedure description.
-EES requires intracardiac electrode catheters, intracardiac and extracardiac recordings, and a stimulator device.
-Two to six multipolar electrode catheters are inserted percutaneously — usually through the femoral veins — and advanced to the heart under fluoroscopic control.
-Other venous or arterial routes are also permitted.
+The procedure itself requires intracardiac electrode catheters, intracardiac and extracardiac recordings, and a stimulator device.
+Between two and six multipolar electrode catheters are inserted percutaneously — usually through the femoral veins — and advanced to the heart under fluoroscopic control.
+Other venous or arterial routes may be used as well.
+An intracardiac His bundle cardiogram is typically obtained during EES, along with conventional electrocardiograms.

 Coverage Indications at a Glance